Clinical-Language-Cognition-Lab/SONIVA_PAPER/README.md

 ---

-This repository provides resources developed for the **SONIVA database** available via: DOI: [https://doi.org/10.82186/ra9dv-4az59](https://doi.org/10.82186/ra9dv-4az59) (see below for description).
+This repository provides resources developed for the **SONIVA database** available via DOI: [https://doi.org/10.82186/ra9dv-4az59](https://doi.org/10.82186/ra9dv-4az59) (see below for description).
 Specifically, this page includes:

 * Acoustic features for downstream analyses and the associated classification algorithms
 * A fine-tuned Whisper ASR model